-GigaHertz Centre (GHz Centre) is a fifteen-year agreement between Chalmers University of Technology, research institutes, company partners and the Swedish Governmental Agency for Innovation Systems (Vinnova) to carry out research and innovation in wireless communication and sensor technologies.
+GigaHertz Centre (GHz Centre) was a fifteen-year agreement between Chalmers University of Technology, research institutes, company partners and the Swedish Governmental Agency for Innovation Systems (Vinnova) to carry out research and innovation in wireless communication and sensor technologies.
 All partners jointly invest resources in the GHz Centre in order to carry out research projects along a common plan.
-The projects are selected from common needs among the industrial partners.
-The GHz Centre is administered and hosted by Chalmers, Department of Microtechnology and Nanoscience - MC2.
+The projects was selected from common needs among the industrial partners.
+The GHz Centre was administered and hosted by Chalmers, Department of Microtechnology and Nanoscience - MC2.

 Stage 1 2007 - 2008